Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Rural Development

 • Infrastructural Facilities: The government also provided infrastructural facilities such as roads, railways, warehousing, cold storage, and processing units to promote rural development in India.

-• Policy Instruments:
+Policy Instruments:

 Diversification of Agricultural Activity

 The promotion of crop diversification involves shifting from a single cropping system to various cropping systems, including a shift from food grains to cash crops.
 This aims to encourage the transition from subsistence farming to commercial farming.
-Additionally, the agricultural sector is already overcrowded, so many laborers are seeking work in non-agricultural industries and related activities such as livestock, poultry, fisheries, etc. These options provide an alternative source of income while also promoting sustainable livelihoods.
+Additionally, the agricultural sector is already overcrowded, so many labourers are seeking work in non-agricultural industries and related activities such as livestock, poultry, fisheries, etc. These options provide an alternative source of income while also promoting sustainable livelihoods.
 The diversification of productive activities includes animal husbandry, which involves breeding and caring for livestock to gain economic benefits.
 Fisheries have also made significant progress due to increased financial allocations and the adoption of new technologies.
 Horticulture is another branch of agriculture that involves growing plants for various purposes.
 Finally, IT has played a critical role in exploring alternative options for sustainable development beyond farming and agricultural activities.

 Role of IT Industries in Agriculture Development

-• Information technology has had a significant impact on various sectors of the Indian economy.
-It is widely acknowledged that IT will play a crucial role in achieving sustainable development and food security in the 21st century.
+• It is recognised that IT will be vital for achieving sustainable development and food security in the 21st century.

 Organic Farming

-Organic farming involves the cultivation of food through natural methods without the use of synthetic chemical fertilizers or genetically modified organisms.
+Organic farming involves the cultivation of food through natural methods without the use of synthetic chemical fertilisers or genetically modified organisms.
 It is an eco-friendly practice that is crucial for sustainable development and has minimal impact on the environment.

 Advantages of Organic Farming